-It’s best to use beard oil when you’re out of the shower or right after you’ve washed your face as damp hair and skin allows the follicles to absorb more of the oil.
+Step 1 - Wash: It’s best to use beard oil when you’re out of the shower or right after you’ve washed your face, as damp hair and skin allows the follicles to absorb more of the oil.

-Gently towel dry your face and facial hair, leaving the facial hair slightly damp.
+Step 2 - Prepare: Gently towel dry your face and facial hair, leaving the hair slightly damp.
 Add drops of the beard oil to your hands and rub them together to disperse evenly between both hands.

-Start at the roots of your facial hair and massage the oil into the hair and underlying skin, then continue rubbing the oil down to the tips of your facial hair.
+Step 3 - Distribute the Oil: Start at the roots of your beard hair and massage the oil into the hair and underlying skin, then continue rubbing the oil down to the tips of your facial hair.
 You can then comb your facial hair, or finish styling it however your normally do.

-It’s best to use the beard oil every day for optimal results, especially in the winter when it’s dry and our skin is more prone to drying out.
+It’s best to use the beard oil every day for optimal results, especially in the winter when it’s dry and our skin is more prone to drying out and causing beard itch.

 How Much Oil Do I Need?

-- Stubble – Use 1-2 drops of the beard oil
+- Stubble Only – Use 1 to 2 drops of the beard oil

-- Facial Hair that’s longer than 6” – 7 or more drops of beard oil
+- Facial Hair that’s longer than 6 inches – Use 7 or more drops of beard oil

 It’s always best to start with less drops and add if you need to.
 Remember, it’s much easier to add more than it is to take some away once you’ve applied it.